wsilva/container-from-scratch-demo/README.md

 $ vagrant up
 ~~~

 This first step will take a while at the first time.
-The clean Ubuntu trusty VM will:
+The clean Ubuntu Xenial VM will:

- - Install and configure Go
+ - Install and configure Go (1.10.2)
- - Untar the root file systems of each image
+ - Untar the root file systems of each image on /
+    - we can check with ```ls / | grep rootfs```

 If it fails due to internet conection we can re-run with